hubmapconsortium/documentation/docs/clt/install-hubmap-clt.md

 creates a globus "Endpoint" locally.
 Downloads take the form of transfers from the desired Collection to the endpoint created on the local machine.
 Instructions on installing **_Globus Connect Personal_** can be found <a href="https://www.globus.org/globus-connect-personal">Here</a>

-During setup, users will have the opportunity to name their Endpoint and login with their Globus Credentials
+During setup, users will have the opportunity to name their Endpoint and log in with their Globus Credentials

 #### **_IMPORTANT NOTE ABOUT GLOBUS CONNECT PERSONAL_**